osmoscraft/osmosnote/BACKLOG.md

     - ripgrep
 - Workflow: A landing state (recent + open new).
 - Workflow: Display "New" as status when opening a new file.
-- Workflow: Disable spellcheck on all the URLs
 - Workflow: Prompt for confirmation when deleting a note with references.
 - Workflow: Cancel remote action after cursor move
 - Workflow: Keyboard shortcut to shift selected lines up/down: alt + arrow up/down